We are open for safe in-person care.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-The glycemic index may have some benefits, but may be problematic as well.
+The glycemic index may have some benefits, but may have some problems too.
 Concerns include:

 It can be difficult to follow the glycemic index.
-For one thing, there is no standard for what is considered low, moderate and high glycemic foods.
-Packaged foods don't list their GI ranking on the label, and it can be hard to estimate what it might be.
+For one thing, there's no standard for what is considered low, moderate and high glycemic foods.
+Packaged foods generally don't list their GI ranking on the label, and it can be hard to estimate what it might be.

 Basic principles of healthy eating, portion control and counting carbohydrates are all ways to help you better manage and control your blood sugar.
 If you're interested in learning more, talk to a registered dietitian.
 He or she can help you make healthy changes in your eating habits for improved blood sugar control.